nomicness/a-whole-new-world/laws.md

 **307.** PARSING VOTES: Only the most recent vote will be counted.
 All other votes by a given player will be ignored.

 **308.** If any players disagree about the legality of a move or the interpretation or application of a rule, any player may call for a Judgement.
 A Judgement is created by opening an issue.
 The issue must contain a summary of the dispute at hand.

+**311.** A proposal must be voted on by more than 50% of active players (a quorum) in order to be resolved (accepted or rejected) unless otherwise noted in the rules.
+Any time after a proposal has reached a quorum it may be resolved by its creator.
+A rule-change is a proposal.